IonicDev/tutorials/README.md

 * raw-crypto-cypher - Create a custom cipher using Ionic crypto library.
 (Only in C++)
 * bulk file encryption - Use extendible key services interface for large encrypt operations.
 (Only in C++)

+## Error and Enhancement Reporting
+Since this repository is tied directly to Machina's DevPortal, pull requests will not be accepted.
+Please use the Github Issue process to submit bug reports and enhancement requests.